 This is more often today known as an APRP – an Action Plan for Recovery and Prevention.
 This, to me, is an excellent name because it focuses on the 3 critical factors – ACTION, RECOVERY and PREVENTION.
 The principles are the same as we have already covered but the APRP/WRAP tool is used for conditions other than bipolar disorder.

 The key take away is simple – use your periods of wellness to the work of defining/refining your own triggers and early warning signs.
-Then make a cris plan so that mood swings can be recognized and headed off before you lose your stability.1
+Then make a crisis plan so that mood swings can be recognized and headed off before you lose your stability.1